Measurement System

 Precision is the closeness of repeated readings to each other.

-But Accuracy & Precision are not calculated as part of MSA.
+Accuracy and precision are not calculated as part of MSA.

 Number of distinct category (NDC):

-The number of distinct categories tells you how many separate groups of parts the system is able to distinguish.
+The number of distinct categories tells you how many separate groups of parts the system can distinguish.

 Precisely and Accurately MSA has been present in nutshell 👌👍